etjernst/etjernst.github.io/_resources/git-tutorial.md

 <p>From now on <code>git status</code> quietly skips everything in your <code>data/</code> folder and every <code>.dta</code> and <code>.csv</code> file.
 Commit the <code>.gitignore</code> itself, so anyone who clones the repository inherits the same rules:</p>
 <pre><code>git add .gitignore
 git commit -m "Ignore data files"</code></pre>
+<p>One catch worth knowing now: <code>.gitignore</code> only stops git from tracking files it is not already tracking.
+If you committed a data file before adding it to <code>.gitignore</code>, git keeps tracking it.
+Tell git to forget it with <code>git rm --cached data.csv</code>, which leaves the file on your disk, then commit the change.</p>
 <div class="gt-callout">Those three patterns cover Stata and CSV data in a <code>data/</code> folder.
 If your data lives somewhere else or comes in other formats, add a line for each: <code>*.xlsx</code>, <code>*.sav</code>, <code>*.RData</code>, and so on.
 The rule of thumb: <strong>if you would not email it to a stranger, it belongs in .gitignore.</strong></div>
 <p>Here is a fuller starter file that also ignores the temporary files Stata, R, and your operating system scatter around.
 Save it as <code>.gitignore</code> at the top of your repository and edit to taste:</p>
 <a class="gt-download" href="{{ '/assets/git-tutorial/sample.gitignore' | relative_url }}" download=".gitignore">Download a sample .gitignore</a>